andeha/Monitor/README.md

 To interactively add a breakpoint, enter `* 0x12341234`.

-To single-step, enter `&`.
+To single-step, enter `s`.

-To continue execution after a breakpoint is hit, enter `&`.
+To continue execution after a breakpoint is hit, enter `c`.

 To display a snapshot of the values in the peripheral registers, write: `~`.